LukasBures/olynthus/CONTRIBUTING.md

 - Please go through **unassigned open issues** to pick a task you'd like to contribute to
 - To filter unassigned open issues, you can search with labels as `Status: TODO` and `Resolution: Confirmed` (and ignoring the label `Core Team`)
-- Leave a comment in the issue which you'd like to work on.
+- Leave a comment on the issue which you'd like to work on.
 Once a team member assigns the issue to you, you can proceed with it.

 OR